anjackson/anjackson.github.io/_drafts/2017-waw-the-shelves-and-the-mine.md

 (WCT)

 Before legal deposit, the web archive was the same.
 We set up metadata, harvest, QA....
-E ery collection was defined by a period of time.
+Every collection was defined by a period of time.
 Usually, we'd crawl a site a few times while we built up a collection, but at some point the collection was deemed complete and we'd move on to a new collection and a new set of sites to capture.
 The Web Curator Tool was built around this process.

 But when Legal Deposit came along, this had to change.
 The most obvious change under Legal Deposit is the sheer scale of the operation, but it's also about the way the workflow has changed.